Real tennis: Game

 In handicap matches, players may require different numbers of points to win a game.
 A player with receiving odds starts a game requiring less than four points to win the game, while a player with owing odds requires more than four points to win the game.
 Such odds are counted backwards, so a player requiring five points starts at "owe 15", while a player requiring six points starts at "owe 30".
 A player with half-odds starts each second game with the nominated score, that is, a player playing "owe half 15" starts the first game at love, and the second game at owe 15.
-In handicap matches, deuces are never played - a score of 40-all is winner-takes-all.
+In handicap matches, deuces are never played – a score of 40-all is winner-takes-all.

 Set

 A set is a series of games counted up to a predetermined number, usually 6.
-The sets are counted in the ordinary manner (ie. 1, 2, 3 etc).
+The sets are counted in the ordinary manner (i.e. 1, 2, 3 etc.).
 There are no tiebreakers or advantage sets played, so at a score of 5-all, the player who wins the next game wins the set.
 Because the service is decided by the chase rule, rather than alternating between the players, there is little residual advantage from serving first by the time the set is nearly over.

 Depending on the tournament, the number of games required to win a set can be varied by the tournament organisers.
 8 is a popular choice, also known as a pro set, though variations include sets to any number between 5 and 10.
 Some tournaments permit an unlimited number of games in the set, with the match only concluding if a timer has expired.
 If the match is to be played across more than one set, the set is only ever to 6 games.

 Match

 A match is a sequence of sets.
 A match is determined through a best of n sets system.
 In tournaments with a round robin stage (often as the qualification to a knock-out stage) matches are usually played to one set.
 Minor tournaments, Ladies Open tournaments and Ladies World Championships are played as best of three sets.
 Major tournaments, leading amateur tournaments, Open tournaments and matches up to the semi-finals of the Doubles World Championships are played as best of five sets.
 Matches in the first round of the Singles World Championships are played as best of nine sets, played across two days with four or five sets on the first day, and from zero to four sets on the second day.
-The Singles World Championships Final Eliminator and Final Challenge are played as best of thirteen sets, played across three days, with rest days inbetween.
+The Singles World Championships Final Eliminator and Final Challenge are played as best of thirteen sets, played across three days, with rest days in between.